How For The Parrots Came To Be

 WHY I STARTED FOR THE PARROTS

 On July 13th 2019 I brought Pistachio the green cheek conure home.
 He was a very shy little bird and it took a few months for me to gain his trust and see his personality shine through.
 I have always believed that animals under the care of humans need to be properly engaged and allowed to express natural behaviours.
-During my studies in a Bachelor of Animal Science I focused on animal behaviour and welfare and gained a lot of inspiration on cost effective animal enrichment through some of my zoological practicals.
+During my Animal Science degree I focused on animal behaviour and welfare and gained a lot of inspiration on cost effective animal enrichment through some of my zoological practicals.
+I also undertook some ornithology classes which broadened my love for birds even more!
 A problem I had with Pistachio was his complete disinterest in the toys I bought from the local shops.
 He was content to sit on me all day, as much as I love hanging with him I knew he needed to exercise his mind more so I started making toys and teaching him how to play and forage.

 Birds in the wild spend a large part of their day foraging for food.
 Birds in captivity are generally given a bowl full of food that they can eat from all day, resulting in bored, destructive and loud pet birds.
 The best way to stop these unwanted behaviours is to keep our birds busy by providing toys and foraging opportunities.

 Most commercially available toys tend to be geared towards larger parrots.
 Pistachio might try and chew on the big blocks of wood but would be discouraged being unable to break into it and so would stop trying.
 This is why I make toys using balsa wood, it's easy for the little birds to tear apart and feel like they're big and strong birds!
 The majority of my toys can be used as foraging opportunities for birds to tear apart and find food inside, the same tasks they would be performing in the wild.